Atari Logo

 What is the company logo for Atari?

 The logo is well-known and recognizable.
 It is a red rectangle with three white stripes: one straight in the middle and two curved on the sides.
 This pattern creates a sense of movement and action that aligns with the brand’s playful nature.
 The brand name appears in white capital letters below the stripes.
-This design is simple yet effective, making it an icon of video games and recognizable in entertainment technology.
+This design is simple yet effective, making it an icon of video games and recognizable in the entertainment technology world.